Easy Homemade Recipes

 Cream Cheese vs. Ricotta

 In addition to using cherry filling, I also added cream cheese to my strudel.
-I haven't but you could replace the cream cheese with ricotta.
+I haven't tried it yet, but you could replace the cream cheese with ricotta.

 So what's the difference between Ricotta and Cream Cheese?
 When cheese is made and separated, the curds are used to make cottage cheese, while the whey is used to make ricotta.
 Both are considered fresh or unripened cheeses and are mild in flavor.